frothkoetter/cdw/README.md

 from flights_orc where year not in (1995);
 ```

-No we all rows with three inserts in the table, and can show the snapshots.
+Now all rows inserted into the table flights_ice.

-First check the rows in the table.
+Check the count of rows

 ```sql
 select